WHY THE CHURCH MUST EMPHASIZE CREATION, continued|

 David, the shepherd on the hills of Judea at night, knew that the heavens declare the glory of God (Psalm 19).
 But only our

 generation has known how far that awesome glory extends.
 In 1995, the Hubble Space Telescope focused its powerful lens on a tiny

-patch of sky near the Milky Way.
+patch of sky near the Big Dipper.
 This patch of sky, so small you could block it with a grain of sand held at arms

 length, had no known stars or galaxies within its boundaries.
 For ten days, the telescope focused on this tiny area,